JackOpgenorth/arduino-tanks/README.txt

 	The left tank is controlled via the joystick, and the right tank is controlled with wasd via the terminal where ./desktop is running.

+	serialport.cpp are serialport.h were taken from major assignment 2.